p1ratrulezzz/LazyAccess-to-PHP-arrays/README.md

 LazyAccess
 ==========

-#Description

 LazyAccess is a wrapper around any arrays.
 Provides easy way of getting it's values or get a default value instead.

+Replaces stupid long constructions like isset($var) ? $var : NULL.

+#Description

 For example:
   usual PHP code is